 Regular updates to our platform help us provide the best experience to our customers.
-With that in mind, on September 9, 2019, we will disable support for Internet Explorer 10 and the Transport Layer Security Protocol (TLS) versions 1.0 and 1.1.
+With that in mind, on September 9, 2019, we disabled support for Internet Explorer 10 and the Transport Layer Security Protocol (TLS) versions 1.0 and 1.1.

 Internet Explorer 11, Microsoft Edge, Chrome, Safari and Firefox will continue to be supported after September 9.